State Duration and Interval Modeling in Hidden Semi-Markov Model for Sequential Data Analysis: Related Work

 With regard to the extensions of HMM, Xue {\it et al.} proposed transition-emitting HMMs (TE-HMMs) and state-emitting HMMs (SE-HMMs) to treat the discontinuous symbol \cite{Xue2006}, of which application is an off-line handwriting word recognition.
-The observation data contain discontinuous and continuous \Mod{symbols} between characters when writing in cursive letters.
-They specifically examined such discontinuous features and continuous features, and extended HMM to treat both of them.
-Bengio {\it et al.} focused on mapping input sequences to the output sequences \cite{Bengio1996}.
-The proposed model supports \Mod{a} recurrent networks processing style and \Mod{describes an extended architecture under the supervised learning paradigm.} Salzenstein {\it et al.} dealt with a statistical model based on Fuzzy Markov random chains for image segmentations in the context of stationary and non-stationary data \cite{Salzenstein2007}.
-They specifically examined the observation in a non-stationary context, and \Mod{proposed a model and \Mod{a method to estimate model parameters}}.
-Yu {\it et al.} proposed the explicit-duration hidden Markov model \cite{Yu2003,Mitchell1993,Ramesh1992,MurphyThesis2002}.
-They emphasized the interval between state transition, and proposed a new forward-backward algorithm to estimate the model parameters.
+The observation data {include} discontinuous and continuous symbols between characters when writing in cursive letters.
+They specifically examined such discontinuous features and continuous features, and extended HMM to treat {both}.
+Bengio {\it et al.} {specifically examined} mapping {of} input sequences to the output sequences \cite{Bengio1996}.
+The proposed model supports a recurrent networks processing style and describes an extended architecture under the supervised learning paradigm.
+Salzenstein {\it et al.} dealt with a statistical model based on Fuzzy Markov random chains for image segmentations in the context of stationary and non-stationary data \cite{Salzenstein2007}.
+They specifically examined the observation in a non-stationary context, and proposed a model and a method to estimate model parameters. {Ferguson proposed a variable duration models of HMM for speech recognition{.
+Today,} the model is familiar {as} the extended model of HMM as explicit-duration hidden Markov model or hidden semi-Markov model \cite{Yu2003,Mitchell1993,Ramesh1992,MurphyThesis2002}.
+They proposed a new forward{-}backward algorithm to estimate model parameters.}